 - The date of the absence - The specific reason for the absence or tardiness - The signature of the parent - 3.
 If the child has been absent three or more consecutive school days, a doctor's certificate must be presented before the student will be readmitted to school.
-A doctor's note may be required by the

-- 4. The receptionist will notify the parents via email each morning of their child's absence. - 5.
-During Terra Nova 3 testing and semester exams, the only absences accepted are doctor's note and extreme circumstances approved by the administration. - 6.
+A doctor's note may be required by the administration before re-admission in such cases when absences are occurring too frequently or when there is a serious illness or disease that endangers other students. - 4.
+The receptionist will notify the parents via email each morning of their child's absence. - 5.
+During IOWA testing and semester exams, the only absences accepted are doctor's note and extreme circumstances approved by the administration. - 6.
 If a student exceeds the cumulative absences allowed for a full year, the following will apply: